henrythemes/jekyll-bootstrap-theme/introngs1509/schedule.md

 # Schedule

 ####This course is given at Navet (E10) at BMC.
 Click the heading of a topic to see the lecture slides or lab instructions.
+Slides are added as the course progresses.

 **Monday**
 Room: Trippelrummet, E10, ground floor